Bruising Around Eye For No Reason | Clear Causes Explained

 • Liver disease: Impaired production of clotting proteins increases bleeding risk.

-• Cushing’s syndrome: Excess corticosteroids weaken vessel walls causing easy bruising.
+• Cushing’s syndrome: Excess corticosteroids can weaken tissues and increase bruising.

 If bruises appear frequently without clear injury, medical evaluation is crucial.